Trendyol/jest-testcontainers/README.md

 # jest-testcontainers
 Jest preset for running docker containers with your tests.
-Primary purpose is to make it possible to use any database for integration tests.
-Docker containers will be created before your tests run, and stopped after your tests finish.
+Primary purpose is to make it possible to use any database in integration tests.
+Since it uses docker images, custom database images with different plugins/configurations can be used in the integration tests.
 Using [testcontainers-node](https://github.com/testcontainers/testcontainers-node) under the hood.
 Inspired by [@shelf/jest-mongodb](https://github.com/shelfio/jest-mongodb).

 ## Usage
 ### Install